Chart Color Schemes

 AreaSearch assessment positions Avondale Heights ahead of most Australian regions for employment performance

 Avondale Heights has a well-educated workforce with professional services being strongly represented.
-The unemployment rate is 2.5% as of AreaSearch's aggregation of statistical area data.
-As of December 2025, 6,238 residents are employed while the unemployment rate is 2.2% lower than Greater Melbourne's rate of 4.8%.
+The unemployment rate was 2.5% as of December 2025, which is lower than Greater Melbourne's rate of 4.8%.
+This rate has remained relatively stable over the past year.

-Conversely, professional & technical employs only 8.7% of local workers, below Greater Melbourne's 10.1%.
-The area appears to offer limited local employment opportunities based on Census data comparing working population and resident population.
-Over a 12-month period ending in May-25, labour force decreased by 0.8% and employment decreased by 0.3%, leading to a fall in unemployment rate of 0.5 percentage points.
-In comparison, Greater Melbourne saw employment growth of 2.4%.
-National employment forecasts from Jobs and Skills Australia project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Avondale Heights's employment mix suggests local employment should increase by 6.5% over five years and 13.3% over ten years, though this is a simple extrapolation for illustrative purposes only.
+The area appears to offer limited employment opportunities locally based on Census data.
+In the 12-month period ending December 2025, labour force decreased by 0.8% and employment decreased by 0.3%, resulting in a fall of unemployment rate by 0.5 percentage points.
+By comparison, Greater Melbourne recorded employment growth of 2.4% over the same period.
+National employment forecasts from Jobs and Skills Australia for May-25 suggest that Avondale Heights' employment should increase by 6.5% over five years and 13.3% over ten years based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment